charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 These gains are also fragile. [[Utopia Sprawl]] sets us up to be clobbered by [[Field of Ruin]], plus it can be knocked off by [[Blood Moon]] or [[Spreading Seas]]. [[Desperate Ritual]] is blanked by [[Thalia, Guardian of Thraben:Thalia]] and easily stranded by discard spells.
 Plus they're awful topdecks after the first few turns -- at least [[Simian Spirit Guide]] is cast as can be cast as [[Gray Ogre]] in a pinch!

 Extra acceleration is at its best in racing matchups with little interaction: Tron, Affinity, and Burn.
 Once in a while, it'll even let us steal a win against a faster deck like Storm or Infect.
 But a single [[Thoughtseize]] can make us look like idiots.

----
+## The Haymakers

 The numbers in the table below aren't kind to [[Dramatic Entrance]], which is perhaps what we should have expected.
 Like [[Desperate Ritual]], it jumps us from five mana to six when we have a [[Summoner's Pact:Pact]]/[[Primeval Titan:Titan]] in hand -- but that's *all* it does. [[Dramatic Entrance]] doesn't work in multiples, and doesn't work with [[Through the Breach]].

 | Flex Slots            | T3 Play | T3 Draw | T3 Average |
 |:----------------------|:-------:|:-------:|:----------:|